Guaraní War: Conflict

-The Guaraní refused to accept Portuguese rule and refused to leave the mission settlements.
-In 1754 Spanish and Portuguese military forces were dispatched to force the Guaraní to leave the area.
-There was inconclusive fighting throughout 1754 between Guaraní rebels under Sepé Tiaraju and the combined Portuguese and Spanish forces commanded by Freire de Andrade.
+In 1754, Spanish and Portuguese military forces were dispatched to force the Guaraní to leave the area.
+There was inconclusive fighting throughout 1754 between Guaraní rebels under Sepé Tiaraju and the combined Portuguese and Spanish forces commanded by Gomes Freire de Andrade.
 By the end of 1754 an armistice was signed between the Guaraní and the Spanish and Portuguese forces.

 Hostilities resumed in 1756 when an army of 3,000 Spanish, Portuguese, and native auxiliary soldiers under José de Andonaegui and Freire de Andrade was sent to subdue the Guaraní rebels.
-On 7 February 1756 the leader of the Guaraní rebels, Sepé Tiaraju, was killed in a skirmish with Spanish and Portuguese troops.
-Three days later the Guaraní were defeated at the battle of Caiboaté.
+On 7 February 1756, Sepé Tiaraju was killed in a skirmish with Spanish and Portuguese troops.
+Three days later, the Guaraní were defeated at the battle of Caiboaté.
 1,511 Guaraní were killed and 152 taken prisoner, while 4 Spanish and Portuguese were killed and about 30 were wounded.
-Following the defeat of the Guaraní the Jesuit reductions were occupied by Spanish and Portuguese forces.
+Following the defeat of the Guaraní, the Jesuit missions were occupied by Spanish and Portuguese forces.

 Aftermath

-After the defeat of the Guaraní rebels, the Spanish and Portuguese forced the Guaraní to abandon the seven reductions that had been ceded to Portugal in the Treaty of Madrid and to move to Spanish controlled lands.
-According to a census conducted in 1756 the population of the Guarani from the seven missions was 14,284, which was about 15,000 less than the population in 1750.
-The former Jesuit missions were occupied by the Portuguese-Brazilians until 1759 when Spain unilaterally ended the Treaty of Madrid and reclaimed the lands of the seven missions.
+After the defeat of the Guaraní rebels, the Spanish and Portuguese forced the Guaraní to abandon the seven missions that had been ceded to Portugal in the Treaty of Madrid and to move to Spanish controlled lands.
+According to a census conducted in 1756, the Guaraní population from the seven missions was 14,284, which was about 15,000 less than the population in 1750.
+The former Jesuit missions were occupied by the Portuguese until 1759 when Spain unilaterally ended the Treaty of Madrid and reclaimed the lands of the seven missions.
 The border of the La Plata colonial region was finalized by the Treaty of San Ildefonso in 1777.